LLC in Texas: Everything You Need to Know

 - Business name and contact information

 - The registered agent’s name and contact information

 - Duration and end date, if relevant

-Don't forget to incorporate the submitting payment.
+Don't forget to include fee payment.
 You could register in the following ways:

 - By mail

 Decide On Your Business’s Name

 A business name could also be reserved by submitting a Form 501.
 Submission of the Form 501 requires a nonrefundable fee and can be done online or via mail.
 Your agent or lawyer must sign the form after adding the desired business name, entity designation, and contact information.

 You will also want to submit a Form 401-A to assign a registered agent to your business.
 The 401-A should include the following:

 - Title of the LLC